Readta/acad-homepage.github.io/_pages/about.md

 I received my Ph.D. in Fluid Mechanics from ZARM, University of Bremen (Germany) under the support of the China Scholarship Council (CSC).
 During my doctoral studies, I was awarded the ZARM Young Talent Promotion Award (Förderverein ZARM: Nachwuchsförderung).
 Before that, I obtained my M.Sc. in Fluid Mechanics from the University of Chinese Academy of Sciences.

-My research aims to understand turbulent scalar mixing in wall turbulence, and experimental optical diagnostics, with applications in transport processes, mixing enhancement, and complex turbulent flows.
+My research focuses on **turbulent scalar mixing** in wall-bounded turbulence and experimental optical measurement techniques, with applications in transport phenomena, mixing enhancement, and complex turbulent flows.
+Researchers and students interested in these topics or potential collaborations are welcome to contact me at [lihuixin@imech.ac.cn](lihuixin@imech.ac.cn).

-I have published multiple papers in leading journals such as Journal of Fluid Mechanics, Physical Review Fluids, Experiments in Fluids, Experimental Thermal and Fluid Science, and others.

 <span class='anchor' id='news'></span>